Traveler's Health Center

 When you travel abroad, infectious diseases are not the souvenirs you want to bring home.
 Our Traveler's Health Center offers medical resources to help ensure healthy travels.

 Physicians at the Traveler's Health Center are happy to advise you as to what immunizations you will need for your travels and help you with any complications when you come back home.

-Located at Mount Nittany Physician Group's Park Avenue location, the center offers the following immunization services:
+Located at Mount Nittany Health - Park Avenue, the center offers the following immunization services: